 Rebecca Conklin Kleiboemer

 Rebecca Conklin Kleiboemer is president of Whitehouse Village Council, liaison to its Charter Review Commission, and trustee for the Fallen Timbers Union Cemetery District, serving as its vice chair.
 She was elected November 5, 2019, to a second consecutive term as a council member and has served on Whitehouse’s Tree Commission, the former Arts Advisory Board, Veterans Memorial Park planning committee, and an ad hoc recreation committee to improve the playground and other recreation in Village Park.
-Mrs. Conklin Kleiboemer manages social media for nonprofit clients, and she was a news editor at The Blade, The Courier, and The Lima News newspapers.
-She volunteers in the community as admin of the Whitehouse Ohio Community Discussion forum.
-She is a member of Pythian Sisters Temple 312 and American Legion Auxiliary Unit 384, and the primary school’s Parents Club in Whitehouse, as well as Peace Lutheran Church in Bowling Green and Toledo Opera Guild.
+Mrs. Conklin Kleiboemer develops and manages websites and social media for nonprofit clients, and she was a news editor at The Blade, The Courier, and The Lima News newspapers.
+She volunteers in the community as admin of the Whitehouse Ohio Community Discussion forum and a member of Pythian Sisters Temple 312, American Legion Auxiliary Unit 384, and the primary school’s Parents Club in Whitehouse, as well as Peace Lutheran Church in Bowling Green and Toledo Opera Guild.
 Mrs. Conklin Kleiboemer was raised on a family farm south of Whitehouse, graduated from Anthony Wayne High School and Syracuse University, and returned to live in Whitehouse in 2010.
 She is married to Dan Kleiboemer, a commander in the U.S. Navy and chief mate in the merchant marine, and they have two sons.
 Mrs. Conklin Kleiboemer encourages public participation in local government and welcomes your comments and concerns.
 She can be reached at 419-429-9152 or email@example.com.